jeffacce/dataset_utilities/README.md

 ![](https://github.com/jeffacce/dataset_utilities/workflows/Tests/badge.svg)
 *This utility snippet is under active development.
 To report a bug, please open an issue.*

-A minimalistic encapsulation of `pandas`, `pyodbc`, and `bcp` for in-memory dataset ETL workflows, and automatic BCP upload to MS SQL Server, encouraging organizing everything into separate, modular files.
+A minimalistic encapsulation of `pandas`, `pyodbc`, and `bcp` for in-memory dataset ETL workflows, and automatic upload to MS SQL Server, encouraging organizing everything into separate, modular files.
 Your script can look like this:
 ```python
 from dataset import sql_dataset
 my_dataset = sql_dataset('config.yml')